andreitrinidad/marketo-boilerplate/readme.md

 ## Watch and Live Reload
 Saving a file inside the `src` folder will automatically rebuild the `output.html` and `index.html` files.
 Use VS Code Live Server extension for live reload

+## Future Roadmap
+- Make everything zero config, running `npm start` should do it all
+- Fetch all html files in `src/components` without declaring it in `combine.js`
+- Add support for external style sheet
+- Add support for MJML

+---
+## PRs are always welcome 😉